ArthurHowardMorris/ArthurHowardMorris.github.io/_posts/2021-07-12-se-robust-clustered.md

 3. _"This analysis extends to the case where fixed effects are included in the regression at the level of a cluster, with the provision that if there is no heterogeneity in the treatment effects, one need not adjust standard errors for clustering once fixed effects are included."_

 ### two-way clustered standard errors
+So, why is clustering by time and individual so common in Finance and Accounting?
+Two influential and, more or less, simultaneous papers.

 [__Petersen (2009 RFS), Estimating Standard Errors in Finance Panel Data Sets: Comparing Approaches__](https://academic.oup.com/rfs/article/22/1/435/1585940?login=true)
 [__Gow, Ormazabal & Taylor (2010 TAR), Correcting for Cross‐Sectional and Time‐Series Dependence in Accounting Research__](https://meridian.allenpress.com/accounting-review/article-abstract/85/2/483/53814/Correcting-for-Cross-Sectional-and-Time-Series)